weaveworks/weave/README.md

 ## Example

-Say you have docker running (without bridging override, -b=none) on two hosts, accessible to each other as $HOST1 and $HOST2, and want to deploy an application consisting of two containers, one on each host.
+Say you have docker running on two hosts, accessible to each other as
+$HOST1 and $HOST2, and want to deploy an application consisting of two containers, one on each host.

 On $HOST1 run (as root)